Eaton's: Family mismanagement

 Eaton's difficulties were not all caused by external forces.
 Poor management by the last two generations of Eaton family members to run the chain contributed to the demise of Eaton's.
 Stores that once served as landmarks in their communities were not renovated.
-New Eaton's stores built since the 1960s were largely indistinguishable from other chain stores, further reducing Eaton's status as a destination store.
+New Eaton's stores built since the 1960s were largely indistinguishable from other chain stores, further reducing Eaton's status as a destination.

 The end of the catalogue and of the Eaton's Santa Claus parades, though being cost-saving measures, ensured Eaton's no longer held the same place in Canadians' hearts.

 The chain that had touted itself in the 1940s and 1950s as "The Store for Young Canada" lost touch with younger customers, and unintentionally became known as a chain that catered to older shoppers.
 Once known for its superior customer service (with its staff proudly known as "Eatonians"), Eaton's began to cut back on sales staff and training in an effort to trim costs.
-A chain that had once prided itself on its buying offices throughout the globe and on the unique and diverse goods that it offered its customers had, by the latter half of the twentieth century, an antiquated supply chain and a haphazard and confused approach to merchandising.
+A chain that had once prided itself on its buying offices throughout the globe and on the unique and diverse goods that it offered its customers had, by the latter half of the twentieth century, become an antiquated supply chain and a haphazard and confused approach to merchandising.

 In one particularly disastrous move, Eaton's moved to an "Everyday Value Pricing" strategy (also known as "Eaton Value") in 1991, which meant that all discounts and sales, including Eaton's famous Trans-Canada Sale, were eliminated.
 The strategy quickly drove away customers, but was continued for four years before it was abandoned.

 In 1997, seeing the success of The Bay in higher-end retailing, Eaton's lured their chief executive George Kosich over to try to duplicate the strategy.
 The Hudson's Bay Company filed a lawsuit saying that Kosich had violated his employment contract.
 Eaton's had also sued HBC for poaching several of its executives.
 Aside from that controversy, the new retailing strategy was not only unsuccessful, it also gave rival Sears Canada the opportunity to move up to the market segment long dominated by Eaton's.
 Kosich resigned in 1998 and was replaced by chairman Brent Ballantyne.